-Dr. Tiina Seppälä holds a PhD in International Relations from the University of Lapland, where she works as a post-doctoral researcher.
+Dr. Tiina Seppälä holds a PhD in International Relations from the University of Lapland.
 Her PhD thesis (2010) dealt with the anti-war movement and theories of global resistance.

 Seppälä is one of the three co-founders of the research collective Bordering Actors (2014).
 She is interested in resistance, activism, social movements, development, displacement, forced migration, ethnography, politics of knowledge, decolonization, postcolonial and subaltern studies, feminist and queer theory, engaged scholarship, prefigurative epistemologies and collaborative research methodologies.
-Her current work focuses on feminization of resistance and decolonial feminist solidarity and co-production of knowledge together with research participants.
+In her recent work, she has focused on feminization of resistance, decolonial feminist solidarity and co-production of knowledge together with research participants.

 Seppälä's research project Governance, Resistance and Neoliberal Development: Struggles against Development-Induced Displacement and Forced Evictions in South Asia was funded by the Academy of Finland (2013–2016).
-Currently, she works in Journeys through Time and Space: Asylum Seekers in Northern Finland research project, funded by the Kone Foundation.
+Currently, she works as senior researcher in the Service Design Research Group at the Faculty of Art and Design.